Viment/Balls-Day-Nahui/README.md

 # Special Thanks
 ShadowMario and PsychEngine DevTeam - Thanks for PsychEngine 6.3;

-PeaTV - Titled Mod and Drew 1st version;
+PeaTV - Titled Mod and Drew 1st version of MrBeast;

 Naxinet/SKUMZ - Thanks for MMLL sprites, for Suicide Troubles